jerturowetz/notes/canoe-trip/review/gear-list.md

 ## Personal items

+- Ditty bag; like a z-packs dry bag, maybe a packing cube or 2
-- small wallet
+  - small wallet & small sip sack
-- Life Jacket with quick release
-- Car bag (stuff sack full of clean clothes, socks & underwear you wanna wear on the way home, pack of wipes, anti persperant)
-- Hiking or canoe pack
   - Polarized sunglasses & safety strap
-- Glasses & safety strap if necessary (no contacts please)
+  - Glasses & safety strap, if necessary (no contacts please)
-- Paddling Gloves (optional) Bicycle gloves work well, as do NRS Boater's Gloves.
-If they can be clipped to a pack, even better.
-- Sleeping pad
-- Sleeping bag or camp quilt with w/compression stuff sac & liner
-- Small pack pillow
-- Water bladder or bottle.
-1L smartwater bottles or lifewater bottles are great, especially with the sports cap for flushing a water filter.
-Nalgenes are fine, but better suited for canoing camping.
-- Personal water filter (sawyer squeeze? can be combined with evernew bladder or smartwater bottles or Cnoc Outdoors 2020 VECTO 2L Water Container, sawer ring adaptor for water bottles)
   - Medium microfiber towel (optional)
-- Easy access stuff (like a z-packs dry bag):
-  - DEET Bug spray (nothing else works, seriously)
+  - DEET Bug spray
   - Fragrance Free sunscreen
   - small microfiber bandana, sweat rag or buff (i like buff Lightweight Merino Wool Neckwear)
   - lip balm
   - Small folding knife or pocket knife (no rambo knives or multi tools please) (Spyderco Ladybug)
   - Flashlight or headlamp
   - Small lighter like a bic mini
-  - Mini first aid kit
+  - camera
-  - canmera
+  - notebook
+  - a book to read
+  - Unscented, alcohol-based gel hand sanitizer
-- Small toiletry bag (like a z-packs dry bag):
+- Small toiletry cube:
   - biodegradable soap
   - toothbrush and toothpaste
   - small comb/brush (optional)
   - small microfiber washcloth (optional)
-  - Unscented, alcohol-based gel hand sanitizer
   - mini floss
-- sit pad(not inflatable) also a chair
+  - personal medications (allergy pills)
+  - wipes

-- bathroom kit
+- bathroom kit (in a stuff sack, can share)
   - Toilet paper roll in a ziplock bag
   - hand sanitizer
-  - trowel (for pooping) (can share)
+  - trowel

+- Life Jacket with quick release & pockets
+- Car bag (3l or 5l stuff sack with of clean clothes, socks & underwear you wanna wear on the way home, pack of wipes, anti persperant)
+- Hiking or canoe pack
+- Paddling Gloves (optional) Bicycle gloves work well, as do NRS Boater's Gloves.
+If they can be clipped to a pack, even better.
-- ziplock bags
+- Sleeping pad
-_______ Any medications you will need to take during the trip (allergy medications etc.).
-_______ 1 small notebook and pencil (Optional)
-_______ 1 camera and film (Optional)
+- Sleeping bag or camp quilt with w/compression stuff sac & liner
+- Small pack pillow
+- Water bladder or bottle.
+1L smartwater bottles or lifewater bottles are great, especially with the sports cap for flushing a water filter.
+Nalgenes are fine, but better suited for canoing camping.
+- Personal water filter (sawyer squeeze? can be combined with evernew bladder or smartwater bottles or Cnoc Outdoors 2020 VECTO 2L Water Container, sawer ring adaptor for water bottles)
-_______ a book to read if desired small camp chair
+- sit pad (not inflatable) or a camp chair
+- a spare stuff sack & ziplock bags (wet clothes, laundry)

 ## Worn clothes

-You can change into these when we arrive, just make sure to try to pack them seperatelty
+You can change into these when we arrive, just make sure to try to hav them accessible

 ** Move items here

 ## Spare Day clothes

 - nylon or fabric belt
-- wind shirt/jacket (Men's Copperfield Wind Shirt, Men's Torrid APEX Jacket Custom) (more for hikingntrips)
-- Wet shoes (support is important so day hike sneakers are good. these will get wet and muddy probs so not something too $$$, trail runners, Altra Lone Peak 3.5 Men's Trail Running Shoe) watershoes are kinda no no unless you wanna lash them to the outside of your bag
+- Wet shoes (support is important so day hike sneakers are good. these will get wet and muddy probs so not something too $$$, trail runners, Altra Lone Peak 3.5 Men's Trail Running Shoe)
+- watershoes are kinda no no unless you wanna lash them to the outside of your bag
 - Sun hat/cap
-- merino t shirt (Merino Mens Tech Lite Short Sleeve T-Shirt)
 - wool socks (Darn Tough Hiker Micro Crew Cushion Sock - Men's)
-- Spare wool socks (Darn Tough Vermont Men's 1/4 Merino Wool Cushion Hiking Socks)
+- merino t shirt (Merino Mens Tech Lite Short Sleeve T-Shirt) x2
 - long sleeved shirt (Columbia Mens Silver Ridge Lite Long Sleeve Shirt)
 - pants/shorts
 - swimtrunks (?)
 - dirty girl gaiters
-_______ Underwear as needed.
-2 pairs are usually sufficient for your trip. small nylon belt marino t shirt x2 zip off pants roll up shirt mid layer hoodie base layer pants, shorts, tops
+- Underwear
+- something warm up top (fleece, wool sweater, jacket... something packable but water resistant)

 ## Camp clothes